Hariee-Dev/WeatherApplication/README.md

 ![image](https://github.com/user-attachments/assets/7e10235d-2783-4db4-a8fc-3511f62059a3)

 **Weather App 🌦️**
-A simple weather app built with React that retrieves real-time weather data for any city entered by the user.
+A weather app built with React that retrieves real-time weather data for any city entered by the user.
 This app utilizes the Fetch API to access the OpenWeather API, displaying essential weather details like temperature, weather conditions, and an icon representing current conditions.

 **Features**
 Real-time weather updates for any city